gcormier9/GRun/README.md

 ## Description
 Highly configurable datafield where you can select up to 10 fields to display.
 If less fields are configured, the field area on each line will automatically expand.
 The second and third row display a header field with the value.
-The Header fields can be positioned Top/Top, Top/Bottom or Bottom/Top.

 The first, fourth and fifth row display values without header.